 - When there is a shorter way of writing something, it should be used.
 For example, “in order to” should be replaced by “to“.
 Another example: “this new type of algorithm is” can be replaced by “this new algorithm type is“.
 Similarly, “A is an extension of B” can be replaced by “A extends B“.
-One should write concisely.
+In other words, we should write concisely.

 - The title of a paper is too long.
 I recommend to not have more than 10 words, and preferably less.
-I recently read a paper having a title with more than 20 words!
+I recently read a paper that had a title with more than 20 words!